NickLaughlin1/Amazon-and-Ebay-Scrape/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 When creating your own virtual environment make sure to delete the Lib and Scripts folders from this repository.
+You can delete the .vscode folder and to create your own virtual environment delete the Lib and Scripts folder.

 ### Prerequisites